• Skip to main content

 Read it and weep.
 More than half of all Americans have basic or below-basic reading skills, according to the DOE’s latest adult literacy test.

 How well are you doing reaching these folks with your messages?
-Rev Up Readability — our tight-writing workshop that begins on Nov.
-14
+Rev Up Readability — our clear-writing workshop that begins on June 20

-To reach all of your readers — regardless of their reading level — please join me at Rev Up Readability, — our tight-writing workshop that begins on Nov.
-14.
+To reach all of your readers — regardless of their reading level — please join me at Rev Up Readability, — our clear-writing workshop that begins on June 20.

 You’ll learn to make every piece you write easier to read and understand.
 You’ll walk away with secrets you can use to reach more readers, measurably improve readability and sell concise writing to management.
 And you’ll learn to write messages that get more people to read your piece, read more of it, read it faster, understand it better and remember it longer.